| Written by Constance Stickler

 If there is a sudden or unexplained increase in energy consumption, the problem can be addressed immediately.

-This timely intervention also has the effect that there are fewer claims.
+This timely intervention also reduces claims.
 The issue is identified and solved before the cargo can be affected.

 Wasted cargo is not just a problem for manufacturers and carriers; it's detrimental to all of us.
 Every action is needed if you look at the amount of food and pharmaceutical products perishing yearly (read more about the supply chain of pharmaceuticals).
 After years of improvements in global hunger, the situation has worsened in several countries in the last ten years again, putting the goal of Zero Hunger by 2030 at risk.
 According to the World Bank, approximately 30 per cent of all food globally gets wasted.
 In addition, the pandemic has delayed medical care; there is a vast need to catch up.
 And yet $35 billion worth of drugs are thrown into the bin each year.